Chemical Transducers Group (GTQ)

-Chemical sensors and Biosensors based on different silicon transducers -Ion-field effect transistors (ISFETs), amperometric and impedimetric thin-film electrodes- modified with polymers, silk, hydrogels, biomembranes, developed and implemented in Point-of care devices (PoC) for applications like:
+Chemical sensors and Biosensors based on different silicon transducers -ion selective field effect transistors (ISFETs), amperometric and impedimetric thin-film electrodes- modified with polymers, silk, hydrogels, biomembranes, developed and implemented in Point-of-Care devices (PoC) for applications like:

 - Multiplexed electrochemical point-of-care device for the detection of biomarkers in sputum as well as for the detection of biomarkers of SARS-CoV-2 virus in serum and nasopharyngeal samples.
 Such devices are aimed to aid in the early detection and monitoring of chronic obstructive pulmonary diseases (LungCheck ERA-NET project) and in the rapid detection of COVID-19 disease at its different stages (POC4CoV CSIC project), respectively.

 - Wearable platforms for detection of biomarkers in sweat.
 Combination of multiple sensors with Deep neural networks to monitor continuously and predict the state of an athlete.
 (WECARE project)

 Implementation of a silicon nitride based technological platform for the manufacture of integrated photonic circuits, in collaboration with the company VLC Photonics.
 The platform runs under a Multi project wafer scheme to assist SMEs into the development of PICs prototypes in the NIR and photonic transducers in the visible for biosensor devices.